Created on: November 1, 2001

 *Disclaimer:

-and will vary from user to user.
+placeholders and will vary from user to user.
 Don't copy literally.

 "#"

-represents the beginning of comments.
-Don't type
+the beginning of comments.
+Don't type this as a

-shell terminal) will just ignore it because it sees
+just ignore it because it sees "#" as a comment.

 $